antiboredom/videogrep/README.md

 #### --ngrams / -n

-Shows common ngrams from the transcript
+Shows common words and phrases from the video.

 ```
 videogrep -i vid.mp4 --ngrams 1